chinmaya-dehury/CEI_platform/README.md

 Intelligent Agent System with Web Dashboard:-
 *OVERALL SYSTEM:-
 This system is a distributed microservice-based infrastructure built for smart city applications.
 It integrates several AI-powered sensor agents that monitor environmental and traffic conditions.
 These agents are registered with a Consul service mesh for health tracking and service discovery.
-A central Flask-based web application serves as the control and monitoring interface.
+A central Flask-based web application serves as the control and monitoring interface

-**System Architecture:-

    Web Application
 1) Introduction:-